@wordpress/dependency-extraction-webpack-plugin

 npm install @wordpress/dependency-extraction-webpack-plugin --save-dev

-Note: This package requires Node.js 18.0.0 or later.
+Note: This package requires Node.js version with long-term support status (check Active LTS or Maintenance LTS releases).
 It also requires webpack 5.0.0 or newer.
 It is not compatible with older versions.

 Usage